 Due to the issue not being raised in the rule change request, only AusNet Services commented on it.
 AusNet did not express a preference for option one or two.
-It noted though that as the implementation date for five minute settlement and global settlements is likely to be aligned, any changes to responsibility for appointing TNSP metering could risk a successful implementation of 5 minute settlements, unless those changes are made well in advance of 1

-July 2021.
-AusNet suggests that if any changes were to occur for the responsibility of appointing TNSP metering, they should be made by 1 Dec 2019.99
+It noted that because the implementation date for five minute settlement and global settlements is likely to be aligned, any changes to responsibility for appointing TNSP metering could risk a successful implementation of 5 minute settlements, unless those changes are made well in advance of 1 July 2021.
+AusNet suggested that if any changes were to occur for the responsibility of appointing TNSP metering, they should be made by 1 Dec 2019.155

-6.3.3 Analysis
+6.3.3 Draft determination

 If AEMO were to appoint the metering coordinator at the transmission connection points, it would allow for additional competition between metering coordinators.
-However, if the TNSP were to nominate the metering coordinator, there would be several benefits including:
+However, the TNSP nominating the metering coordinator would result in several benefits, including: